Rony-Mo14/pl_projact/README.md

 A modern desktop-based gym management system built using **Java Swing** and **Object-Oriented Programming (OOP)** principles.

-The project provides separate dashboards for:
+The system provides separate dashboards for:

 - Admin
 - Coach
 - Member

-with a modern neon-inspired UI, role-based access, member management, coach assignment, billing, notifications, and reports.
+with a modern neon-inspired interface, role-based access, member management, coach assignment, billing, notifications, and reports.

 ---